-- Develop your knowledge, skills and understanding of what it means to be a professional in school - Engage in practical and theoretical enquiry as a key element of your development as teachers.
-Whereby you are expected to: - be able to critically review, using a range of research and scholastic skills, a systematic and coherent body of knowledge related to education and subject - o be able to evaluate critically new information, concepts and evidence from a range of sources.
+- develop their knowledge, skills and understanding of what it means to be a professional in school - engage in practical and theoretical enquiry as a key element of your development as teachers.
+Whereby you are expected to: - be able to critically review, using a range of research and scholastic skills, a systematic and coherent body of knowledge related to education and subject pedagogy; - be able to evaluate critically new information, concepts and evidence from a range of sources; - be able to exercise appropriate judgement, by applying appropriate diagnostic and creative skills, in a range of situations;

-- o be able to exercise appropriate judgement, by applying appropriate diagnostic and creative skills, in a range of situations; - be able to accept accountability for determining and achieving personal and/or group outcomes by reflecting on and taking responsibility for your own professional development
+be able to accept accountability for determining and achieving personal and/or group outcomes by reflecting on and taking responsibility for your own professional development

-PGCE: Secondary Science at UEL
+PGCE: Secondary ICT with Computer Science at UEL

-The Secondary Science PGCE is a partnership programme.
+The PGCE: Secondary ICT with Computer Science is a partnership programme.
 This means that it has been written and developed in collaboration with Local Education Authorities and local schools.
 The majority of the your time will be spent in schools observing, planning and delivering teaching and learning, considering how the theory and the practice link together and, of course, working with children in classroom settings.

-You will be studying in a diverse community of trainees from a range of different subjects as well as studying alongside fellow Science trainees.
+You will be studying in a diverse community of trainees from a range of different subjects as well as studying alongside fellow ICT trainees.
 You will take part in the Virtual Schools project which involves working as a team with fellow trainees from different subject areas to address real life issues and challenges which may arise in schools.